Marcelle M. Willock, MD, Faculty Development & Diversity Program

-The Marcelle M. Willock, MD, Faculty Development Program (FDP) is a longitudinal leadership and career development program for faculty members from under-represented racial and ethnic groups on the BU Medical Campus (Schools of Medicine, Public Health, and Dentistry).
-This program provides URG faculty with community and a sense of belonging at BUMC.
-In addition, FDP helps faculty develop the strategies to advance their careers and skills to navigate the complexities of being URG in academic health sciences.
+Marcelle M. Willock, MD, Faculty Development and Diversity Program (MWP) is a longitudinal leadership and career development program for faculty members from the BU Medical Campus (Schools of Medicine, Public Health, and Dentistry).
+This program provides faculty with community and a sense of belonging at BUMC.
+In addition, MWP helps faculty develop the strategies to advance their careers and skills to navigate the complexities of being in academic health sciences.

-Marcelle M. Willock, MD is Emeritus Professor of Anesthesiology at BUSM.
-A 1962 graduate of Howard University College of Medicine, she is the first African-American woman to achieve Emeritus status at BUSM.
+Marcelle M. Willock, MD is Emeritus Professor of Anesthesiology at the Chobanian & Avedisian SOM.
+A 1962 graduate of Howard University College of Medicine, she is the first African-American woman to achieve Emeritus status at the Chobanian & Avedisian SOM.
 Serving as Chair of Anesthesiology from 1982-98, Dr. Willock was among the first women of color to lead an academic and clinical department in the United States.
-After leaving BUSM, Dr. Willock became the first female Dean of Charles Drew University College of Medicine and Science in Los Angeles, where she retired in 2005.
-An advocate for civil rights and diversity, she has collaborated with many programs addressing health care disparities and the fair treatment of gender, racial and ethnic underrepresented groups in medicine
+After leaving the Chobanian & Avedisian SOM, Dr. Willock became the first female Dean of Charles Drew University College of Medicine and Science in Los Angeles, where she retired in 2005.
+An advocate for civil rights and diversity, she has collaborated with many programs addressing health care disparities and the fair treatment of gender, racial and ethnic underrepresented groups in medicine.

-- Participants commit to actively participate in at least 8 of the 10 sessions
+- Participants commit to actively participate in at least 8 of the 10 in-person sessions

-- Meet with Sheila Chapman 2x per year for individual development planning
+- Meet with Sheila Chapman and Ricardo Cruz 2x per year for individual development planning

 - Meet with Emelia Benjamin 1x per year for CV consultation